Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

-Furthermore, since we consider a sufficiently large microscopic system and the macroscopic observables are intensive quantities, the macroscopic observable of the full system can be approximated by the average of the macroscopic observable on small patches:
+Furthermore, since we consider a sufficiently large microscopic system and the macroscopic observables are intensive quantities, the macroscopic observable of the full system can be approximated by the average over local patches: